segmentstream-com/segmentstream-com.github.io/_docs/datastreams/universal-analytics.md

 ---
 layout: page
-section: datastreams
+section: datasources
-navigation_title: "Google Analytics"
+navigation_title: "Universal Analytics Streaming"
-title: "Google Analytics (Streaming) Data Source"
+title: "Universal Analytics Streaming"
-order: 1
+order: 2.1
 date: 2021-03-05
 ---

-**Google Analytics (Streaming) Data Source** allows collecting hit-level non-sampled data with unlimited dimensions and metrics into your Google BigQuery account using your existing Google Analytics tracker even if you use a free version of Google Analytics.
+**Universtal Analytics** Streaming Data Source allows collecting hit-level non-sampled data with unlimited dimensions and metrics into your Google BigQuery account using your existing Google Analytics tracker even if you use a free version of Google Analytics.

 ## Before you begin

 - Make sure that BigQuery is [connected to SegmentStream](/bigquery/connecting-bigquery).
 - Make sure that Google Analytics tracker already implemented in website.
-- You subscribed to SegmentStream **enterprise plan**

 ## How it works?